 With the prevalence of these contributing factors in society, contact lens intolerance continues to increase.

-At Modern Vision Solutions, patients undergo a series of in-depth diagnostics to determine the ideal approach to address your CLI.
+At Modern Vision Solutions, patients undergo a series of in-depth diagnostics to determine the ideal approach to address their CLI.
 We can treat the symptoms of CLI and help determine and possibly avoid what triggered it in the first place.

-After CLI is maximally treated, you may be able to return to contacts, or consider upgrading to a more natural solution such as vision correction procedure.
+After CLI is maximally treated, you may be able to return to contacts, or consider upgrading to a more natural solution such as a vision correction procedure.

-Remember, red, irritated eyes, ongoing dry eye symptoms, pain and swelling are not normal and shouldn’t be ignored.
+Remember, red, irritated eyes, ongoing dry eye symptoms, pain, and swelling are not normal and shouldn’t be ignored.
 If you experience any of these symptoms, you may be contact lens intolerant.
 We invite you to come in for a thorough eye evaluation to find out.
 Our team will work with you on alternative vision correction options that are best for you, your eye health, and vision.

 Dr. Megan Anderson is the lead optometrist at Modern Vision Solutions in Omaha, NE.
 She completed her Residency in Refractive Surgery and Primary Care and holds a Doctor of Optometry degree from the University of Missouri – St. Louis College of Optometry St. Louis, MO.
 She is a member of the American Optometric Association, American Academy of Optometry, and the Nebraska Optometric Association.
 Dr. Anderson has had experience in multiple refractive surgery and optometry practices.
 She has served as a teaching assistant in Clinical Optometry I, II, & III courses.
 Our patients love her incredible empathy.